iburzynski/jambhala/README.md

     # Step 2c: Avoid unwanted garbage collection with nix-direnv
     keep-outputs = true

-    # Step 2d: Allow import from derivation
-    # This setting is included in IOG's instructions for installing cardano-node using Nix.
-    # If you install cardano-node/cardano-cli using Jambhala's `install-node` script this may be required
-    allow-import-from-derivation = true

     ```

     **🚨 IMPORTANT!** You must restart the `nix-daemon` to apply the changes